ThomasKur/M365Documentation/AdvancedUsage.md

 - *ExcludeEmptyValues:* Properties with empty values are removed from the output.

+- *ExcludeValues:* This removes all values from the documentation which is helpful if you wish to discuss and define the planned settings before a proiject starts.

 - *ExcludeProperties:* Properties with these names are skipped and remove from the output.
 This can be helpful to remove for example the id or created by property.